-- The γ-TuRC MTOC and γ-tubulin Complexes.
+- The γ-TuRC MTOC in cell division and neuronal function.
 The Microtubule Organizing Center (MTOC) is an essential macromolecular complex and the site of microtubule growth, polarized cytoskeleton organization and dynamics as well as a scaffold and signaling hub and center for regulation, organization, axonal branching, and target of viral microcephalies.
 The MTOC templates microtubule formation as a site of α/β-tubulin dimer assembly onto a γ-tubulin ring subcomplex (γ-TuRC).
-Structural models and genetics arose first from yeast, but whether mechanistic conservation existed with human counterparts was unclear.
-The Paluh lab discovered Kinesin-14 regulation of the MTOC via γ-TuRC and demonstrated cross-species compatible roles in vivo of fission yeast and human γ-tubulin binding MTOC proteins.
-MTOCs underly key cellular structures that are the mitotic spindle, neural axons and dendrites, cilia and centrosome-based complexes, each providing specialized vital cellular functions.
-Unique reagents developed in the Paluh lab help to define at the molecular level conserved structural and functional parameters of MTOCs, focusing on regulation of the γ-tubulin complexes for biomedical or nanofabrication applications.
+Structural models and genetics arose first from yeast and the Paluh laboratory demonstrated functional conservation cross-species between fission yeast and humans.
+MTOCs underlie key cellular structures that are the mitotic spindle, neural axons and dendrites, cilia and centrosome-based complexes, each providing specialized vital cellular functions.
+The Paluh laboratory has developed unique reagents for continued analysis of MTOC functions in neurons.